creoapp/documentation/docs/drafts/simulator.md

 Much of the time **Creo** will show runtime data directly into the Design Board without requiring any further interaction from your side.
-If you want to start executing your app inside the buil-in Creo simulator just press the Play button on the toolbar.
+If you want to start executing your app inside the built-in Creo simulator just press the Play button on the toolbar.

 ![Creo](images/simulator.png)